study-documentation/javascript/node.md

 ```

 All of this said, this is a low level view of HTTP req/res in Node.
 It is typically via `express` that this work takes place.

+## Node Package Manager

+The heaviest thing in outter space.

+### package.json

+Given a framework that automatically creates the package.json is not being used the following commands will create it.
+This should be completed prior to installing npm.
+`npm init` <br>
+or <br>
+`npm init --yes` <br>

+### Installing a Node Package

+adding a third party library to a node project.
+The library of third party libraries is [available here.](https://www.npmjs.com) Install instructions are available with each item.
+That said, its `npm i <name of the thing>`